Holy Diver (song): Content

 Dio said the lyrics are about a Christ figure on another planet who sacrifices himself to redeem his people.
 When the people learn that he intends to leave them to save people on other planets, they selfishly ask him to stay.

 Music video

-The music video for "Holy Diver", directed and edited by Arthur Ellis, features Dio as a hairy barbarian adventuring through a desolate church (the then recently burnt-out St Mark's Church, Silvertown in east London, which is now a music venue).
-First he strikes a shrouded figure and his hobgoblin friend with his sword, but instead of killing them he turns them into rats.
-He later visits a blacksmith who is forging a sword.
-He throws his old sword away and deftly catches the newly forged one.
-Walking through a corridor, he encounters three seated hooded figures.
+The music video for "Holy Diver", directed and edited by Arthur Ellis, features Dio as a sword wielding barbarian adventuring through a desolate church (the then recently burnt-out St Mark's Church, Silvertown in east London, which is now a music venue).
+Upon entering the church, Dio encounters a shrouded figure accompanied by hobgoblin servants.
+The shrouded figure brandishes an axe at Dio and Dio strikes the shrouded figure down.
+But instead of killing the figure and his servants, Dio turns them into rats.
+Later, Dio visits a blacksmith who is forging a sword.
+Dio throws his old sword away and deftly catches the newly forged one.
+Walking through a corridor, Dio encounters three hooded figures chained to a row of seats.
 As the camera pans across them, the third slowly raises its head to reveal eyes resembling those of a cat.
 The final shots show Dio exiting the church.